John Paul Lederach

 John Paul Lederach (born 1955) is an American Professor of International Peacebuilding at the University of Notre Dame, Indiana, and concurrently Distinguished Scholar at Eastern Mennonite University.
 He has written widely on conflict resolution and mediation.
-He holds a Ph.D. in Sociology from the University of Colorado.
+He holds a Ph.D. in Sociology from the University of Colorado Boulder.
 In 1994 he became the founding director for the Center for Justice and Peacebuilding at Eastern Mennonite University where he was a professor.
 He currently works for the foundation Humanity United.

 Early life and education

 Lederach was born in Indiana into the family of a local preacher, whom he was named after.
 He graduated from Bethel College in 1980 with a degree in History and Peace Studies.
 During this time he was working for the Mennonite Board of Missions in Barcelona, Spain.
-He then pursued a Ph.D. in sociology with a concentration in the Social Conflict Program from the University of Colorado, receiving his degree in 1988.
+He then pursued a Ph.D. in sociology with a concentration in the Social Conflict Program from the University of Colorado Boulder, receiving his degree in 1988.
 During this time (from 1975 to 1996) he was also active with the Mennonite Central Committee serving for a time as the Director of the Mennonite Conciliation Service.